-Applicants for SHA's Independent Living housing must meet the age criteria for the complex, and be fit for independent living as assessed by a relevant person.
+Applicants for SHA's Independent Living housing must meet the age criteria for the complex and be fit for independent living as assessed by a relevant person.
 No member of the proposed household can be under the age criteria for the particular complex.
-These age rules reflect planning conditions put upon the property by the Local Authority Planning Department.
+These age rules reflect original planning discussions with the Local Authority Planning Department.